passdan/BioinformaticiansToolbox/LongReadAssembly.md

 reslp/quast:5.0.2
 ezlabgva/busco:v5.3.2_cv1
 ```
-Note: All steps have been completed and are available in ```~/Shared_folder/Day3/longReads/Assemblies``` if you would prefer to look at the outputs rather than process the data.
-Step one (short read only spades assembly) specifically has been completed for you as it require huge resources.
+Note: All steps have been completed and are available in ```~/Share/Day3/longReads/Assemblies``` if you would prefer to look at the outputs rather than process the data.
+Step one (short read only spades assembly) specifically has been completed for you as it require large resources.

 ### Assembly Exercises:
 Estimated times are using 4 CPUs:
-1. [__Skip this for now, and do the long read assemblies!__] Using spades, assemble the 1% illumina short reads on their own and evaluate the resulting assembly (~15 minutes)
+1. [__Skip this step and do the long read assemblies! - If in our course you will have performed it during the short read assembly session__] Using spades, assemble the illumina short reads on their own and evaluate the resulting assembly (~15 minutes)
-2. Using wtdbg2 (~5 minutes) or flye  (~20 minutes), assemble the raw PacBio data alone
+2. Using wtdbg2 (~5 minutes) or flye  (~15 minutes), assemble the raw PacBio data alone
 3. Use FMLRC2 (~2 minutes when using the pre-generated index) to correct the PacBio dataset with the Illumina short reads
 4. Use wtdbg2  (~5 minutes) or flye (~20 minutes) again to assemble the now high-quality long reads
-5. [Optional] Use spades in hybrid mode to include illumina and corrected PacBio reads together (~20 minutes)
+5. [Optional] Use spades in hybrid mode to automatically include illumina and corrected PacBio reads together (~20 minutes)

 ### Evaluating Assembly Exercises